Fall protection system wrapping around the roof edge of a concrete building

 Since OSHA section 1910.140(d)(1)(i) states that a fall arrest system must “limit the maximum arresting force on the employee to 1,800 pounds (8 kN)”, so “a safety factor of at least two” would mean that your fall arrest system can maintain a maximum force of 3,600 pounds (16 kN) of force.

-It almost goes without saying that Load Testing is a quality control measure.
-Load testing fall protection and suspended access equipment are implemented to field verify the design and engineering of the following three things:
+It almost goes without saying that testing of the roof anchor is a quality control measure.
+Load testing of fall protection and suspended access equipment is implemented to field verify the design and engineering of the following three things:

 Following the initial load testing, annual visual inspection, and the recertification load testing discussed above, continue to verify the integrity of these three things over time.